domschrei/mallob/docs/clusters.md

-# Running Mallob on Commodity Clusters
+# Running Mallob on HPC Clusters

 This documentation explains how to run Mallob on commodity clusters / supercomputers with the example of SuperMUC-NG.